microsoft/demikernel/man/demi_wait.md

 - `EINVAL` - The `qt` argument refers to an invalid queue token.
 - `EINVAL` - The `num_qts` argument has an invalid size.
 - `EINVAL` - The `qts` argument contains an invalid queue token.
-- `EINVAL` - The `abtime` argument does not point to a valid structure.
 - `ETIMEDOUT` - The system call timed out before an I/O operation was completed.

 ## Conforming To